2025∙Enterprise∙B2B∙AI∙Product Implementation∙Oracle

 • Humans stay accountable; AI does the heavy lifting

-Rather than asking users to “fill out everything correctly,” Tanglewood helps them understand what the system believes to be true, and invites them to correct it.
+Rather than asking users to "fill out everything correctly," Tanglewood surfaces what the system believes to be true and invites users to correct it.

 Minimal illustration of a designer thoughtfully observing abstract symbols, representing reflection, intentionality, and design judgment.